top of page

 Annie Duke The power of knowing when to walk away

-Tall Poppy Syndrome is a phenomenon where an exceptional flower stands out among others in a garden and is perceived as an anomaly that destroys the balance in the group.
+Tall Poppy Syndrome is a phenomenon where an exceptional flower stands out among others in a garden.
+It is perceived as an anomaly that destroys the balance in the group.
 Rather than appreciating the beauty of the exceptional flower, the group tends to cut it down to maintain harmony and balance within the group.

-In turn, an outstanding person is alone and lonely with this.
-One against all.
+In turn, an outstanding person is alone and lonely with this - one against all.
 Such a situation affects the most fundamental human needs - the need for security and the need for belonging.
 To fight for yourself, you need great courage, strength of character, and wise support of other people looking at the situation as objectively as possible.
-If one remains in such a situation for a long time and is constantly bombarded with biased messages, one begins to forget their self-identity.
+If one remains in such a situation, being bombarded with biased messages for a long time - one begins to forget self-identity.

 Unfortunately, research by Dr. Norman Feather of the Australian Psychological Association shows that the Tall Poppy Effect occurs in most companies, reducing their productivity by up to 20 percent.